Gwali-1/PY_CHANNELS_ASYNC/docs/index.md

 ```

-Once the producer closes the channel , the iteration ends .
+Once the producer closes the channel, the iteration ends .

 ### Context manager support